top of page

 This is where the magic happens.

-Material: Trowel Mix / Texture Overlay Tools: Pool Trowels & Spike Shoes
+• Trowel Mix / Texture Overlay

-Key Techniques:
+Key Techniques

-• Spread material evenly over taped sections
+• Spread material evenly over taped sections.

-• Run the trowel in the direction of the grain
+• Run the trowel in the direction of the grain.

-• Keep the trowel flat to create suction
+• Keep the trowel flat to create suction.

-• Drag slowly to pull the woodgrain texture into the surface
+• Drag slowly to pull the woodgrain texture into the surface.

 You can also experiment with: